March 1, 2022

-The POPS Covid-19 safety procedures and protocols are evolving along with public health guidelines.
-For the most up to date venue safety protocols and ticketing requirements, visit pasadenasymphony-pops.org/covid-19-safety-protocols-pops.
+The POPS Covid-19 safety protocols are evolving along with public health guidelines and will be updated closer to the summer.
+For the most up to date venue safety guidelines and ticketing requirements, visit pasadenasymphony-pops.org/covid-19-safety-protocols-pops.

-Single tickets start at $25.
-Season subscriptions and single tickets are now on sale, and are available by calling the box office at (626)-793-7172, online at PasadenaSymphony-Pops.org or at the Arboretum on concert days.
+Tickets start at $25.
+Season subscriptions are now on sale, with single tickets on sale March 7, 2022.
+Both are available by calling the box office at (626)-793-7172, online at PasadenaSymphony-Pops.org or at the Arboretum on concert days.

 Michael Feinstein, conductor